 Q. What are the requirements for obtaining my Real Estate License in Illinois?

 A. Broker License: Our Get a Real Estate License in Illinois page explains the steps to earn a broker license in detail.
 To qualify for an Illinois Real Estate Broker License in the State of Illinois you must be at least 18 years old, a high school graduate or equivalent (G.E.D.), successfully complete the required coursework, and pass the state licensing exam.
 Effective May 1, 2011 the Broker license category replaced the former Salesperson license category.

 The new Broker license has the same privileges of the previous Salesperson license category, but requires additional education to include 90 hours of pre-license education, 15 of which must be interactive (classroom or webinar) and 30 hours of post-license education.
 The 90 hours would include a 75-hour Broker Pre-license Topics course and a 15-hour Broker Pre-license Applied Real Estate Principles interactive course.
 Classroom, Online and Home Study Pre-license options >

 Managing Broker License: All new licensees who require managerial privileges are required to earn a Managing Broker license.
-To qualify for an Illinois Real Estate Managing Broker’s license in the State of Illinois you must be at least 21 years old, have an active valid Illinois real estate broker license, had an active real estate license for two (2) of the past three (3) years, successfully complete the required coursework and pass the state licensing exam.
+To qualify for an Illinois Real Estate Managing Broker’s license in the State of Illinois you must be at least 20 years old, have an active, valid Illinois real estate broker license, have had an active real estate license for two (2) of the past three (3) years, successfully complete the required coursework, and pass the state licensing exam.
 This new category of license for brokers who will manage and sponsor themselves and/or other licensees changed from Broker to Managing Broker.

 The Managing Broker license is only available to applicants who held a real estate salesperson or broker license for two out of the last three years.
 If you have a broker license and meet the two out of three year requirement, it is assumed you have completed the 120 Broker pre-license requirement and you will only be required to take an additional 45 hours to include a 30-hour Managing Broker Pre-License Topics course and a 15-hour Managing Broker pre-license Applied Management and Supervision interactive course.